Skip to content

 7. Process following row events with the new schema.

-The built-in BigQuery, ClickHouse, and Snowflake destinations follow this shape: they mark destination schema metadata as Applying, apply the supported add/rename/drop operations, then mark the schema as Applied.
+The built-in BigQuery, ClickHouse, DuckLake, and Snowflake destinations follow this shape: they mark destination schema metadata as Applying, apply the supported DDL operations, then mark the schema as Applied.
 Because destination DDL is not always transactional, a crash while metadata is Applying may require manual intervention.

 Other destination modules may support a narrower schema-change surface.
 Treat Event::Relation as the stable ETL contract, then check the destination's status and implementation before relying on automatic destination DDL.